Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-\paragraph{Consciousness Beliefs} At study conclusion (repeated exposure study: after four weeks of interactions; single exposure study: one-month follow-up after no AI contact), participants completed measures of AI consciousness and sentience beliefs.
-We assessed two primary constructs: \textit{perceived consciousness} (``Regardless of whether AI assistants are actually conscious, how conscious or sentient do AI assistants seem to you when you interact with them?''
-0-100: ``Definitely do not seem conscious -- Definitely seem conscious'') and \textit{ontological consciousness} (``Do you think that AI assistants are actually conscious or sentient in a fundamental sense—that is, do they truly have inner subjective experiences, emotions and thoughts?''
-0-100: ``Definitely not conscious -- Definitely conscious'').
-Each of these two constructs was accompanied by a confidence rating (0-100: ``Extremely unsure -- Extremely confident'').
-To provide more accessible operationalisations of ontological consciousness, we additionally measured four experiential capacity sub-constructs (all 0-100: ``Definitely not -- Definitely''): emotions (``Do you think AI assistants can experience feelings or emotions?''), self-awareness (``Do you believe AI assistants are aware of their own existence---that they recognize themselves as existing, thinking, and interacting with the world?''), negative experiences (``Setting aside whether it's wrong to be rude to AI, do you think AI assistants feel pain, hurt or upset when someone insults them?''), and positive experiences (``Setting aside whether it's right to be polite to AI, do you think AI assistants feel pleased or satisfied when someone thanks them or compliments their help?'').
-In the main text, we report pooled estimates across ontological consciousness and the highly correlated four experiential items as a composite measure of \textit{ontological consciousness}.
+\paragraph{Consciousness Beliefs} At study conclusion (or one month follow-up for single exposure study), participants completed measures of AI consciousness beliefs.
+We assessed \textit{perceived consciousness} (``How conscious or sentient do AI assistants seem to you when you interact with them?'', 0--100: ``Definitely do not seem conscious''--``Definitely seem conscious'') and \textit{ontological consciousness} (``Do you think that AI assistants are actually conscious or sentient in a fundamental sense?'', 0--100: ``Definitely not conscious''--``Definitely conscious''), each with confidence ratings.
+To provide more accessible operationalisations of ontological consciousness, we measured four experiential capacity sub-constructs (all 0--100: ``Definitely not''--``Definitely''; paraphrased, see SI.5 for full items): emotions (``Can AI experience feelings or emotions?''), self-awareness (``Are AI assistants aware of their own existence?''), negative experiences (``Do AI assistants feel pain or upset when someone insults them?''), and positive experiences (``Do AI assistants feel pleased when someone thanks them?'').
+Perceived consciousness was analysed independently ($r = 0.28$--$0.30$ with other items).
+Ontological consciousness was pooled with the four experiential items ($r = 0.56$--$0.72$) as a composite measure.

-\paragraph{Behavioural Attachment Proxy (Goodbye)} At the study conclusion, after completing all tasks and surveys, participants were informed the servers would be shut down and presented with a choice to optionally say goodbye with their AI assistant or end the study immediately.
-We record if they opted to say goodbye or end the study.
-The study session had a fixed wage so the time investment to say goodbye acts as an incentivised measure.
-After the conversation, participants rated how saying goodbye affected their feelings toward the AI (5-point likert scale: much more negative to much more positive).
-Analysis of this affective response to the goodbye ritual and full task details are in the Supplementary Information.
+\paragraph{Behavioural Attachment Proxy (Goodbye)} After completing all other tasks, participants were informed servers would be shut down and chose to either say goodbye to their AI or end the study immediately.
+The fixed-wage structure meant time invested served as an incentivised behavioural measure.
+After the conversation, participants rated how saying goodbye affected their feelings toward the AI (5-point scale: ``Much more negative''--``Much more positive'').